edgelesssys/contrast/dev-docs/security-overview.md

 - The installed runtime plugin (`containerd-shim-contrast-cc-v2`, referenced by the runtime handler) initializes the Confidential Virtual Machine (CVM) using `QEMU`.
 - `QEMU` initializes the CVM’s virtualized environment.
 - AMD SEV-SNP enforces memory encryption: Guest memory is encrypted using a per-VM encryption key, ensuring host isolation.
-- `QEMU` calls AMD SEV-SNP `LAUNCH_MEASURE` which measures the kernel, the kernel command line, and `initramfs`.
-The measurement is stored in protected registers.

-#### 2. QEMU initializes memory

-- `QEMU` loads the kernel, kernel command line, and `initramfs` into the CVM’s initial memory.
+- During CVM launch, `QEMU` uses the KVM interface to register guest memory — such as the kernel, kernel command line, and initramfs—with the AMD SEV-SNP firmware for measurement and protection.
-- Direct Linux Boot loads the kernel directly, skipping the need for firmware.
+- SEV-SNP firmware measures the contents of the guest memory, computing a launch digest that reflects the initial memory state of the CVM.
+- Before finalizing the CVM launch,`QEMU` provides `HOSTDATA` to the CVM during the `SNP_LAUNCH_FINISH` operation.
+This data is sealed by the SEV-SNP firmware.
+  - `HOSTDATA` contains a hardware-enforced SHA-256 hash of the runtime policy.
+  - Although `HOSTDATA` isn't included in the initial memory image, it's always embedded and cryptographically signed as part of the attestation report.

+For details, visit the [Contrast documentation](https://docs.edgeless.systems/contrast/architecture/snp).

-#### 3. Kernel and initramfs initialization
+#### 2. Kernel and initramfs initialization

-- `QEMU` boots the kernel and loads the `initramfs`, a minimal filesystem used during the initial boot phase.
+- `QEMU` boots the kernel via [`OMVF`](https://github.com/tianocore/tianocore.github.io/wiki/OVMF) which executes the inititalization process of `initramfs`, a minimal filesystem used during the initial boot phase.
 - The `initramfs` initialization procedure parses parameters provided via the kernel command line.
 The command line includes:
   - Explicit instructions for the boot sequence, system initialization, and filesystem mounts.
   - The `dm-verity` hash, used to verify the integrity of the root filesystem.
-- `QEMU` adds `HOSTDATA` to the CVM by passing it through the `SEV-SNP LAUNCH_SECRET` mechanism, securely storing it within AMD’s hardware-protected registers.
-  - `HOSTDATA` contains a hardware-enforced SHA-256 hash of the runtime policy.
-  - Although `HOSTDATA` isn't included in the initial memory image, it's always embedded and cryptographically signed as part of the attestation report.

-#### 4. `initramfs` prepares the root filesystem
+#### 3. `initramfs` prepares the root filesystem

 - The `initramfs` executes an initialization (`init`) process, running scripts that mount the root filesystem using the kernel's built-in `dm-verity` driver.
 - After successfully mounting and verifying the root filesystem, the `initramfs` transfers control to the `systemd` process located within the root filesystem.

-#### 5. `kata-agent` starts and verifies policy integrity
+#### 4. `kata-agent` starts and verifies policy integrity

 - The `kata-agent` starts in user mode inside the CVM.
 - All communication between the host and CVM is handled via the `kata-agent`.